KshitijKapoor8/gameboy-emulator/README.md

 # Gameboy Emulator

-A simple gameboy emulator written in C++.
+A simple gameboy emulator written in Zig.